The Metal-Poor Stellar Halo in RAVE-TGAS and its Implications for the Velocity Distribution of Dark Matter: Acknowledgements

 \section{Acknowledgements}

-We thank S.~Agarwalla, A.~Bonaca, A.~Frebel, D.~Hogg, A.~Ji, K.~Johnston, A.~Leder, P.~Madau, A.~Price-Whelan, and J.~Wojno for helpful conversations.
+We thank S.~Agarwalla, A.~Bonaca, A.~Frebel, D.~Hogg, A.~Ji, K.~Johnston, A.~Leder, P.~Madau, A.~Peter, A.~Price-Whelan, D.~Spergel, and J.~Wojno for helpful conversations.
 M.L. is supported by the DOE under contract DESC0007968, the Alfred P.~Sloan Foundation, and the Cottrell Scholar program through the Research Corporation for Science Advancement.
 L.N. is supported by the DOE under contract DESC00012567.